Rose Oko: Life and education

-Born on 27 September 1956 to Agbo Ojeka from Opkoma, Yala LGA, Cross River State, and father Thomas Ojeka also from Opkoma.
+Born on 27 September 1956 to Thomas Ogbudu Ojeka and Agbo Ojeka from Opkoma, Yala LGA, Cross River State and father Thomas Ojeka also from Opkoma.
 She grew up the first of two children from her mother and the seventh of fifteen from her father.
 She collected her first School Leaving Certificate in 1977 from WTC Primary School Enugu after which in 1975 she attended Federal School of Arts & Science Ogoja in Cross River State to acquire her Higher School Certificate (Nigeria).
-In 1981 she graduated with an upper second-class B.A.(Hons) degree in Linguistics from the University of Calabar, Cross River state.
+In 1981,she graduated with an upper second-class B.A.(Hons) degree in Linguistics from the University of Calabar, Cross River state.
 A graduate course in Linguistics shortly followed at the University of Wisconsin, Madison, USA.
 A career educationalist, Okoji Oko returned to University of Calabar and graduated with an M.A. in Linguistics in 1984.
 By 1990 she graduated from The University of Port Harcourt in Rivers State where she acquired her Doctorate in Linguistics.
-Several years later in 2007, she enrolled in and graduated from the Management Institute of Canada, where she acquired an M.B.A.She is blessed with 6 children.
+Several years later in 2007, she enrolled in and graduated from the Management Institute of Canada, where she acquired an M.B.A.
+She has six children.